joshuakaideroberts/active-directory-home-lab/README.md

 ### Active Directory Organizational Units

-This screenshot shows the Active Directory structure created for the lab, including department OUs such as IT, Accounting, Operations, HR, and Workstations.
+This screenshot shows the Active Directory structure created for the lab, including department OUs such as IT, Accounting, Operations, and HR, along with a Workstations OU for computer objects.

 ![Active Directory OUs](screenshots/active-directory-ous.png)